Clastify logo

 Infectious disease has a biological cause

 A disease is a disorder of body function that produces characteristic signs or symptoms.
-Some diseases are genetic.
-Others come from environmental factors, and others are infectious.
+Some diseases are genetic; others come from environmental factors or are infectious.

-When revising this first idea, group human pathogens by type rather than trying to memorise one long list.
-Bacteria, fungi, protists and viruses can all include human pathogens, but their structures differ, as do the ways they reproduce or are replicated.
+For revision, it helps to sort human pathogens by type instead of trying to learn one long list.
+Bacteria, fungi, protists and viruses can all include human pathogens, but their structure and reproduction, or replication, differ.

 Major human pathogen groups; archaea are not known to cause human disease.